Tamanna-Vaikkath/GraphQL/README.md

 ## Overview

-This project demonstrates how Knowledge Graphs can improve enterprise insurance analytics by enabling:
+This project demonstrates how Knowledge Graphs can improve insurance analytics by enabling:

 * Semantic schema understanding
 * Dynamic join discovery